Study of Firefighter Line of Duty Injuries and Near Misses

 Firefighter line of duty injuries and near miss incidents provide a unique opportunity to interact with and collect information from the scene and the personnel involved within a short time after the incident occurs.
 Studying these incidents with the advantage of primary accounts of actions and observations enables the most accurate representation of events and facilitates an objective determination of the factors that contributed to the outcome.

 “Typically, these kinds of events are examined when a fatality occurs but with this project, we’re trying to make sure the firefighter experiences are taken into account, providing valuable context to the findings so that they can be channeled into actionable insights for other fire service personnel to prevent future close calls and potential fatalities.”

-– Stephen Kerber, Vice President, Research and Director, FSRI
+– Steve Kerber, Vice President and Executive Director, FSRI

 The goal of this project is to enhance the safety and situational awareness of the fire service by developing interactive training materials based on applying fire dynamics research results to significant near miss or line of duty injury incidents.

 Report: Four Firefighters Injured In Lithium-Ion Battery Energy Storage System Explosion - Arizona

 Funded by the U.S. Department of Homeland Security (DHS) and Federal Emergency Management...